Adrianjewell91/how-to-code/README.md

     - Second, if figuring out the code is a challenge, try letting an idea pop into your head.
 It will usually be just an inkling, so be sure to flesh it out as completely as possible.
 The truth is that people have ideas before they understand them.
 Therefore, strive to implement ideas that come to mind, and seek to understand completely.
 For better or worse, this will probably involve debuging the code.
     - When an ambiguity in syntax comes up, then use one's research skills to find the answer.
 This ususally involves reading stackoverflow.com or using the documentation for the programming language of ones choice.
     - Additionally, a technique for reading solutions is to do the code out on paper.
 Do not take shortcuts.
 "Doing the code" means stepping through the code, line by line, tracking all the variables.
 If you do this, you will understand the code, and you will gain insight.
 The truth is that we often cannot understand code by reading it.
 We must debug the code or do it out by hand.
-    - Study everything about the machine that will run the program.
-In todays era, that machine is the personal computer.
+    - Study everything about the machine that will be running the program.
+In today's era, that machine is the personal computer.
 Understanding the machine that run your program will make it easier for you to program them.